 Here's an article about my work in the May 2017 issue of The Artful Mind.
 Thank you to publisher Harryet Puritzman Candee and photographer Jane Feldman for this interview.

-JoAnne Spies is a singer songwriter who collaborates with her audience in rhythm and sound explorations.
+JoAnne Spies is a singer songwriter and visual artist who collaborates with her audience in rhythm and sound explorations.
 Recent works include Karaoke Confession and Trust at the Norman Rockwell Museum and Survivor Tree, sung at the 9-11 Memorial by the Survivor Tree to honor the tree and Jane Goodall as she received a peace award on International Day of Peace.